ak12033/Visual-Cleanup/README.md

 ## Getting Started

-To get started with the Virtual Cleanup project, follow these steps:
+To get started with the Visual Cleanup project, follow these steps:

 1. Clone the repository from GitHub: